Am I too hard on Psychology Today?

 If you are a person who really knows nothing about psychology, I would encourage you to…keep reading my blog.
 No, I’m kidding– you should keep reading my blog because it’s just generally quality stuff.
 If you enjoy pop psychology because it’s fun and illuminating, there are a host of places to find it on the web– so many that I’d hardly know where to start in listing them.
 If you’re looking for brief and easily understandable stories on current psychological research in print, I would say to go with Scientific American: Mind.
 Only six issues a year, but every one of them packed with insights into psychology and neuroscience that are actually informative and comprehensible at the same time (though they really need to make an app of it).
 Again, there is nothing wrong with fluffy psychology— it’s just that you can’t, or shouldn’t, provide fun at the expense of accuracy or with the added “bonus” of bolstering prejudices.
 That’s alienating to readers who don’t share those prejudices or are even the target of them, and it’s irresponsible in terms of helping those who do have those prejudices get rid of them.

-2 thoughts on “Am I too hard on Psychology Today?”
+2 Replies to “Am I too hard on Psychology Today?”

 1. Psychology Today leaves a lot to be desired.
 I don't think you're being too hard on them.
 I know there are psychologists who write for the magazine and plenty who blog (a marketing tool, I assume), but truth is I don't think anyone I know reads PT.
 Occasionally, I run across a link to something interesting and it might send me off reading elsewhere, but otherwise I don't actually seek it out.